Online MBA in Engineering Management Programs

 Purdue University also offers a dual online (MSE+MBA) engineering degree program that enhances students’ knowledge of the engineering field, while developing business and management skills.
 The program comprises three segments: technical/engineering courses, bridge courses, and MBA courses.

-Students must first complete the Purdue engineering degree requirements (30 credits), followed by a transition to the MBA portion, for a total of 60 credits.
-Courses include accounting for decision-making; financial management; law and ethics; globalization; organizational development and change; project management; strategy development; team-based management; and strategic marketing.
+Students must first complete the Purdue engineering degree requirements (30 credits), then transition to the MBA portion for 60 credits.
+Courses include accounting for decision-making; financial management; law and ethics; developing strategic capabilities; organizational development and change; strategic management and business planning; strategic marketing management; the US in a global economy; and personal leadership.

 |Location: West Lafayette, IN|